* * * * *

 Date: May 21, 2013

-How did I get this book?
-Won a free Advanced Reader's Copy from the publisher via a Facebook contest
+How did I get this book? free Advanced Reader's Copy from a publisher Facebook contest

 My Rating: 3 of 5 stars